 b – Power or propulsion system with Modelica

 Part 1: Exercises

-Take home exercises are explained and partially carried out during the classroom sessions.
-Exercises are grouped into two main deliverables: the first deliverable comprises Exercises on the content of Module 2 to 5, while the second comprises Exercises on the content of Module 6 to 9.
-The deliverables must be uploaded on BrightSpace by the delivery dates that are posted there.
-Both deliverables are preparatory for the Exam on Part 1 and are graded.
+The other modules are tested with take home exercises which are explained and partially carried out during the weekly sessions.
+The deliverables must be uploaded on the online learning environment by the delivery dates that are posted there.
+The exercises are preparatory for the Exam on Part 1 and are graded.

 Part 1: Written exam

-Simulation project: Team of students (2-3) are given an assignment that requires the development of a system model either in GSP or in OpenModelica/Dymola
+Teams of students (2-3) are given an assignment that requires the development of a system model either in GSP/GTPSim or in OpenModelica/Dymola

 Graded deliverables: technical report, model files.

 A short oral examination is conducted to assess the knowledge and understanding about the project of each member of the team, separately.
 The grade of each student for this part of the course is determined by considering both the project report and its execution and the oral exam.